About Equations

 Conditional Example 1:

-A blank date would be interpreted as "0", which Knack would interpret as "January 1, 1970", resulting in a very large negative number.
+A blank date would be interpreted as "0", which Knack would interpret as "January 1, 1970", resulting in a very long negative number.
 Using a conditional rule we can make sure our equation remains "0" instead:

 {Invoice Date} > 0 ? {Invoice Date} - currentTime() : 0